Uniform Guideline Child Support

-Each county in the State of California uses the same criteria for setting child support, so that it doesn’t matter which county’s family court orders the child support in a particular case.
-Once the child support factors (i.e., the gross monthly income of each party, any deductible expenses, tax filing status and number of personal exemptions, and the relative amount of time each parent cares for the child(ren) as a percentage of 100%) are determined, each county’s family courts will consistently order the same amount of monthly child support from a software program calculation.
+Each county within the State of California uses the same criteria for setting child support, such that it makes no difference in which county child support orders are made in any particular case, theoretically (although monthly expenses likely differ from county to county).
+Once the child support factors (i.e., the gross monthly income of each party, any expenses deductible expenses, adjustments to income, etc., tax filing status, number of personal exemptions, and relative amount of time each parent cares for the child(ren) as a percentage) are determined, each count’s family court’s will uniformly calculate and order the same amount of monthly child support using a state-approved software program.

-(1) Income such as commissions, salaries, royalties, wages, bonuses, rents, dividends, pensions, interest, trust income, annuities, workers’ compensation benefits, unemployment insurance benefits, disability insurance benefits, social security benefits, and spousal support actually received from a person not a party to the proceeding to establish a child support order under this article.
+(1) Income such as commissions, salaries, royalties, wages, bonuses, rents received, dividends, pensions, interest, trust income, annuities, worker’s compensation benefits, unemployment insurance benefits, disability insurance benefits, social security benefits, and spousal support actually received from a person not a party to the proceeding to establish a child support order.